Description:

 Think of asking your employer to help pay for home EV charging like requesting a gym membership reimbursement.
 Instead of paying directly for the gym, you show that staying fit benefits your work.
 Similarly you might suggest that charging your EV at home is part of a green commute strategy that supports company goals.

 One way to do this is by proposing a shared-cost program where the employer buys and installs a home charger, then deducts some cost from your paycheck or treats it as a loan.
 This shifts the expense upfront but spreads payments out, making it more manageable for both sides.
-Next, try talking to HR about any existing sustainability programs you could connect this idea with.
+Next, try talking to HR about any existing sustainability programs you could connect this idea with.- Josephine Hill: It's really helpful to frame home EV charging as benefiting both you and the company.
+Maybe starting with a simple conversation about how it aligns with your workplace’s sustainability goals could open doors.
+Have you considered asking if they have existing programs for green commuting perks?

 Join the conversation and help others by sharing your insights.